 Sarah Pizzichemi, violinist, received her Doctorate in Musical Performance from the Glen Korff School of Music at the University of Nebraska.
 She has a Bachelors degree in Violin Performance and a Masters degree in Chamber Music Performance from the University of Texas at Austin.
 Sarah was an enthusiastic Chamber Music Madness student in her youth and made her solo violin debut with the Seattle Symphony in 2004.

-James Moat, violinist, earned his Doctorate of Musical Arts at the Glenn Korff School of Music at the University of Nebraska-Lincoln.
-James hails from Toronto, Canada.
-He received a Masters in Classical Music Performance at the Irish World Academy of Music and Dance in Ireland in 2010 and his Bachelors in Music Performance at Sir Wilfrid Laurier University in Canada in 2007.
+Justin Kurys, violist, is a doctoral candidate in Musical performance at the Glen Korff School of Music at the University of Nebraska.
+He received a Masters in Chamber Music Performance from the University of Texas at Austin 2012 and his Bachelors in Music with Honours at Sir Wilfrid Laurier University in Canada in 2010.
+Justin also grew up on Ontario, Canada.

 Willie Braun, cellist, received his Doctorate in Musical Performance from the Glen Korff School of Music at the University of Nebraska in 2015.
 His Bachelors degree in Cello Performance is from Arizona State University in 2010 and he has a Masters in Chamber Music Performance from the Sarah and Ernest Butler School of Music at the University of Texas at Austin in 2012.
 Willie and his colleagues have developed a chamber music curriculum for school orchestra students.